Daniel-Wittgenstein/inchiostro-dev/docs-v0.0.2-work-in-progress/docs-source.md

 ## Assets Preloading

-Inchiostro can preload all your assets before the game starts.
+Inchiostro can preload your assets before the game starts.
 It will show a loading screen while doing so.
-This can help avoid stutters because of network delays.
+This can help avoid in-game stutters caused by network delays.
+(But the game starts slower and uses more memory.)

-+ Preload all assets from an asset map.
-This
+There are two ways to do this: with an asset map or with an asset definitions file.

 ## Building an Asset Map

 If you are using Inkberry, in the top bar click "Build" -> "Build Asset Map".
 This will create a single file called "xAssetMapAuto.js" in your project folder.
-The file contains all of your game assets.
+The file contains all of your game assets (base-64 encoded).
 You can distribute your game with this file INSTEAD OF your assets folder.

 The disadvantage is that the "xAssetMapAuto.js" file will be a bit bigger than your assets are by themselves.

-The advantage is that your game will play more nicely with browser when players run the game from a local file.
-If you are uploading your game to a server anyway, you shouldn't do this, it's just a trick for offline gaming, really.
-(You can also create two separate versions, one for uploading and one for local play.)
+The advantage is that your game will (a.) preload assets and (b.) it will play a bit more nicely with browsers when players run the game from a local file.

+## Using an Asset Definition File

+Open "./author/assetDefinitions.js" in any text editor.
+Then add the names of your asset files, one for each line:

+    var $_assetDefinitions = `

+        items/shovel.jpg
+        items/flashlight.jpg

+        persons/adam.jpg
+        persons/eve.jpg

+        audio/birds.mp3

+    `

+The advantage of this is that your game will preload assets without increasing their size (unlike the asset map).
+The asset map works better for locally played games, though.

+**Note**: the asset map takes precedence over the asset definition file, so if you want to use the asset definition file, delete your asset map.

+You can also use no asset map at all and leave the asset definitions empty, like this:

+    var $_assetDefinitions = `

+    `

+In that case, the assets will not be preloaded at all.
+This makes for a faster starting game.

 # Common Issues